chef/chef-web-docs/content/errors.md

 Response:  Failed to authenticate as USERNAME.
 Ensure that your node_name and client key are correct.
 ```

-### Troubleshooting Steps
+### Troubleshooting steps

-* Verify you have the correct values in your config.rb file, especially for the `node_name` and `client_key` settings.
+- Verify you have the correct values in your config.rb file, especially for the `node_name` and `client_key` settings.

-* Check if the file referenced in the `client_key` setting (usually USER.pem) exists.
+- Check if the file referenced in the `client_key` setting (usually USER.pem) exists.
 Some common locations include:

-  * `~/.chef`
+  - `~/.chef`
-  * `~/projects/current_project/.chef`
+  - `~/projects/current_project/.chef`
-  * `/etc/chef`
+  - `/etc/chef`

     If one is present, verify that it has the correct read permissions.

-* If there's no client.rb file, regenerate it and ensure the values for the `node_name` and `client_key` settings are correct.
+- If there's no client.rb file, regenerate it and ensure the values for the `node_name` and `client_key` settings are correct.

 ### Organization not found

-If you see this error when trying to recreate the ORGANIZATION-validator.pem, it is possible that Chef Infra Client itself was deleted.
+If you see this error when trying to recreate the ORGANIZATION-validator.pem, it's possible that Chef Infra Client itself was deleted.
 In this situation, the ORGANIZATION-validator.pem will need to be recreated.
 In these directions, `ORGANIZATION` should be replaced with the name of your organization.

 {{< readfile file="content/reusable/md/manage_webui_policy_validation_reset_key.md" >}}